Génération !

 Curator: Julia Marchand

 Juliette Green, the youngest of the exhibited artists, instead addresses the question of transmission: a theme not often expected from a Gen Z artist.
-Through a diagram composed of drawings, she recounts the improbable journey of a recipe from the 11th century BC, passed down from woman to daughter, eventually reaching the hands of a young father today.
-The work How does a recipe travel through time?
-(2022) explores the invisible circulations between generations, between legacies and intimate reinterpretations.
-This story of passage and reversal of preconceived ideas is also the story of the exhibition: what if we changed perspective?
+Through a diagram composed of drawings, she recounts the improbable journey of a recipe from the 11th century BC, passed down from mother to daughter before eventually reaching the hands of a young father today.
+The work “How Does a Recipe Travel Through Time?”
+(2022) explores the invisible circulations between generations, between legacies and reinterpretations.
+This story of passage and the reversal of preconceived ideas is also the story of the exhibition itself: what if we changed perspective?

 Ymane Chabi-Gara expresses teenage anguish through the figure of the hikikomoris, in works that blend painting and collage.
 Her gaze focuses on withdrawn communities, emotionally frozen, while Françoise Pétrovitch’s work questions the melancholic nature of a landscape or a child.
-Between the two, a shared concern for empathy and representation of individuals both present and absent emerges.
+Between the two, a shared concern for empathy and the representation of individuals both present and absent emerges.

 Julien Prévieux and Anne Neukamp, meanwhile, follow a more analytical vein: their works explore schematic, modeled representations as an autonomous language.
-A kind of extension of the visual experiments initiated by Hockney’s generation—a post-Pop view of our image- and sign-saturated environment.
+A kind of extension of the visual experiments initiated by Hockney’s generation—a post-Pop view of our image and sign-saturated environment.

 Julia Marchand